Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Introduction

 The HB method introduced by Polyak \cite{P64} can be seen as a two-step method which combines the momentum term and gradient descent direction.
-In recent years, HB has gained significant attention and has found wide applications in image processing, data analysis, distributed optimization and undirected networks \cite{ADR22,GOP17,KBGY22,LRP16,LCWW21,MRJ21,UPS22,XK20}.
-The theoretical analysis (global convergence and local convergence rate) has been studied by several researchers.
-For example, the linear convergence rate of HB for unconstrained convex optimization problem was established by Aujol et. al \cite{ADR22}; Mohammadi et. al \cite{MRJ21} analyzed the relation between the convergence rate of HB and its variance amplification when the objective functions of problems are strongly convex and quadratic; Xin and Khan \cite{XK20} showed that the distributed HB method with appropriate parameters attains a global $R$-linear rate, and it has potential acceleration compared with some first-order methods for the ill-conditioned problem.
-Besides the HB acceleration technique, the Nesterov's acceleration method are also studied in \cite{KBGY22,LRP16,LCWW21,MRJ21}.
+In recent years, HB has found wide applications in image processing, data analysis, distributed optimization and undirected networks \cite{ADR22,GOP17,KBGY22,LRP16,LCWW21,MRJ21,UPS22,XK20}.
+The theoretical analysis (global convergence and local convergence rate) for HB methods has been investigated by several researchers.
+For example, the linear convergence rate of HB for unconstrained convex optimization problem was established by Aujol et. al \cite{ADR22}; Mohammadi et. al \cite{MRJ21} analyzed the relation between the convergence rate of HB and its variance amplification when the objective function of the problem is strongly convex and quadratic; Xin and Khan \cite{XK20} showed that the distributed HB method with appropriate parameters attains a global $R$-linear rate, and it has potential acceleration compared with some first-order methods for ill-conditioned problems.
+Other acceleration techniques including the Nesterov's one can be found in \cite{KBGY22,LRP16,LCWW21,MRJ21}.